ZaisProjects/BookMyVenue/ReadMe.md

 ## Overview

 Book My Venue is a modern web platform where users can easily search, explore, and book venues for events like weddings, meetings, stays or parties.
-It combines a clean EJS (template-based) frontend with a powerful Node.js + Express.js backend, MongoDB for database RazorPay For Payment System.
+It combines a clean EJS (template-based) frontend with a powerful Node.js + Express.js backend, MongoDB for database and RazorPay For Payment System.
 Users can browse venues by category, view maps, contact owners, and admins have full control over listings.

 ## User Preferences